 Does the clinic accept Medicare or Medicaid?

 Many clinics do not accept these insurance plans.
 The reason is simple – the reimbursements are far less than private insurance.
 Declining these plans is akin to saying ‘We don’t get paid enough to take care of you.’
-Turning away these patients – the disabled, elderly, and lower income families - is inconsistent with the philosophy that medicine is a community service and that everyone is entitled to basic health care.
+Turning away these patients – many of who are disabled, elderly, or lower income - is inconsistent with the philosophy that medical care is a community service to which everyone is entitled.